gt-cec/tmm-hri/README.md

 Next is to use the AlphaPose keypoints for MotionBERT for 3D pose detection.

-### Challenges with VirtualHome

-For some reason, installing virtualhome ran into various problems with setuptools.
-I was instead able to modify the base package and import it as a submodule.
-I submitted pull requests to the main branch to support these changes.

 ### Running the dynamic scene graph

 (optional) to pre-generate the agent visuals at each frame, run: